How Do I Get Rid of Pimples on My Vagina?

 Time for another deep breath.
 If you suspect your pimples are actually herpes, there's no need to freak out.
 Getting tested will allow you to receive treatment that makes it possible to live a totally normal life.

-An open swab test is the only way to verify genital herpes.
+An open swab test on an active outbreak is the only way to verify genital herpes.
 Most medical facilities won't test for the virus unless you explicitly request a test, so make sure you speak up when you see your doctor.
 Your doctor can then use a herpes viral culture lesion test to collect a skin sample during an outbreak (Note: this test must be performed in the presence of a genital outbreak).
 You may feel some discomfort during the test, but relief is coming.
 You'll generally get results in just a few days — and there's no need for any other "herpes test."
 This test will tell you everything you need to know.

-Alternatively, you may be contacted by a past sexual partner informing you that they have Genital Herpes.
+Alternatively, you may be contacted by a past sexual partner informing you that they have genital herpes.
 If you acquired the virus and experience an outbreak, you can begin taking Prescription Antivirals to control future outbreaks immediately.
 Depending on the frequency of your outbreaks, i.e. how your body responds to the virus, you will need a "Suppressive" or "Episodic" treatment plan.

 Treatment for Genital Herpes